ayox/react-kl-talk-hooks/TALK.md

 ## useCallback
+referential equality

+Since javascript compares equality by reference

+Function are just objects with ability to call.

+A strong use-case here to avoid child component re-renders.

 The useCallback Hook lets you keep the same callback reference between re-renders so that shouldComponentUpdate continues to work:
 Pass an inline callback and an array of dependencies. useCallback will return a memoized version of the callback that only changes if one of the dependencies has changed.
 This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders (e.g. shouldComponentUpdate).